 AQF5 Consulting Arborist reports

-There are four main types of assessments that an L5 Arborist can make, such as:
+There are four main types of assessments that an Arborist can undertake to determine the Health and Condition of a tree, which include

-- hazard and risk assessment (using industry accepted method such as QTRA, TRAQ or VALID).
+- Hazard and risk assessments (using industry accepted method such as QTRA, TRAQ or VALID).

-- Pruning Specification – provide specific instructions for tree pruning and/or removal.
+- Specifications for Pruning – offering precise instructions for tree pruning and/or removal.

-- Aerial inspection – advanced, non-invasive visual assessment of the tree from within a tree’s canopy to understand the troubling issue.
+- Aerial Inspections – utilizing advanced, non-invasive visual assessments from within a tree’s canopy to identify issues.

-- Tree Protection Measures Certification – a review of any installed tree protection measures to ensure they have been installed correctly and are compliant with the Tree Protection Plan and/or Australian Standard AS4970-2009 Protection of Trees on Development Sites.
+- Certification of Tree Protection Measures – verifying the proper installation and compliance of tree protection measures according to the Tree Protection Plan and/or Australian Standard AS4970-2009.

-- Exploratory Root Mapping – to identify the size, location, and type of tree roots present about a proposed development or to determine if they are contributing to visible structural damage of property
+- Exploratory Root Mapping – identifying the size, location, and type of tree roots around proposed developments or assessing their role in property damage.

 MR TREES - Sydney's best tree work